PerArneng/waitforservice/README.md

- A script that waits for a specific service to be up and running before it returns
+ A script that waits for a specific service to be up and running before it returns.
+A typical usecase would be for services that needs to be started in a certain order.
+A typical scanrio for this is synchronising Docker containers.

 ### Example
 ```